mschultheiss83/screeps/README.md

 `config_local.js.example` to `src/config_local.js` and use it to modify configs for your own bot rather than directly modifying `src/config.js` defaults.

+## Contributing

+All kind of contribution is welcome, issues, contact via channels, pull requests.

+Pull Request rule:
+Prefix `[WIP]` in the PR title means, have a look if you like, but not ready to merge.

 ## Upload

     npm install